crcdng/tezos-dev-resources/list.md

 ---

-### Outdated, not recommended
+### Outdated, or not recommended
-These are to best of my knowledge outdated / haven't seen recent development
+These are to best of my knowledge outdated / haven't seen recent updates

 FI, Liquidity, Truffle

 I cannot recommend the gamified LIGO course https://tezosacademy.io/.
 Although the course content is well-made, it's online editor suffers from major usabiliy issues; service worker errors go unchecked, it needs proofreading but there is not even a hint where to report errors, and I do not recommend to use phrases such as "go ahead soldier and make us proud!" in a learning resource aimed at coding education for a diverse audience.

+hicetnunc.xyz open dataset and parsers https://github.com/hashquine/hicetnunc-dataset by [@HashQuine](https://twitter.com/HashQuine)